 These are just a few of the careers available to Physics graduates.
 With the right training you could become anything from an aeronautical engineer to a meteorologist, from an astronaut to an inventor.

 POLITICS

-Mr Will Davis william.davis@emanuel.org.uk
+Mr James Fuller james.fuller@emanuel.org.uk

 Pearson Edexcel Level 3 Advanced GCE in Politics (9PL0)